johnoro/py-cli-utilities/README.md

 ## **How to run**

-If you'd like the most simple way forward, run `python src/main.py` and follow the prompts.
+If you'd like the most simple way forward, run `python functions/main.py` and follow the prompts.

 To use, run src/main.py with the desired script name as an argument.
-For example, to run the hello world script, run `python src/main.py leap_year 40`.
-You may also run the script directly, e.g. `python src/leap_year.py 40`.
+For example, to run the hello world script, run `python functions/main.py leap_year 40`.
+You may also run the script directly, e.g. `python functions/leap_year.py 40`.
 You may also omit arguments (file/function names and their arguments included) and you will be prompted for them.

+For the newly added classes section, run `python classes/main.py` and follow the prompts.
+No CLI arguments are supported for the specific class scripts, but you can still run `python classes/main.py <class_name>` or `python classes/ <class_name>.py` to run the class script directly.

 ---

-## **Scripts**
+## **Functional Scripts**

 Note that the actual outputs have been transformed primarily into more readable print statements.